Q-Zee/DWave/README.md

 ## Introduction

+Here you will find a prototype solver for the airline Crew Trip problem and other demonstration solvers.
 Before diving into the more complex solver for aviation, consider examples 2 and 3 below solving small toy problems and which gives a perspective on the Quantum Annealing approach to solving optimization problems.

 You can load the code directly in your DWave Leap account [here](https://ide.dwavesys.io/#https://github.com/q-zee/DWave) If running the code on your python unstallation, some of the examples require you to set the API token in the notebook or python code.